Why do we teach History?

 To deepen the understanding of the governors about the teaching of history at Wrenbury, the subject lead presents 'History at Wrenbury' to the Teaching and Learning committee.
 This allows for questions and answers and therefore greater clarity.
 Our link governor, acting as a Critical Friend, will also be invited into school to monitor History.
 This may be to talk to children, observe History being taught and meet with the History subject-leader to discuss the standing of History in school.
 Each year the Critical Friend will complete feedback which will inform future monitoring.

 The school buys into the Education Library Service and is able to order a wide range of quality books and artefacts to support the teaching of history.
-Teachers actively source other resources — photographs, illustrations, artefacts that will enhance the learning in history.
+Teachers actively source other resources — photographs, illustrations and artefacts that will enhance the learning in history.

 Websites can be used through the desktops and IWB in each classroom.